Taek-2000/taek.github.io/content/paper/_index.md

   <span class="pub-card__overlay" aria-hidden="true"></span>
 </button>
 <ul class="pub-note">
 <li>How do the cuticles of the columella and lateral root cap differ?
-These cell types seem to recognize or establish distinct cuticular states, but the underlying reason remains unclear.</li>
+These cell types seem to recognize distinct cuticular states, but the underlying reason remains unclear.</li>
 <li>How does multilayered root-cap detachment occur?
 Are non-detached root-cap cells still alive and physically connected, or do they represent attached dead tissue, analogous to marcescence?</li>
 <li>How does the root-cap cuticle regulate gravitropism?</li>
 </ul>